 Penetrance for VHL Syndrome: Nearly complete by age 65.

-Methodology: Bidirectional sequencing of the entire coding region and intron-exon boundaries of the VHL gene.
+Methodology: Bidirectional sequencing of the VHL coding regions and intron-exon boundaries.

 Analytical Sensitivity and Specificity: 99 percent.

 Limitations: Diagnostic errors can occur due to rare sequence variations.
-Regulatory region mutations, deep intronic mutations, and large deletion/duplications will not be detected.
+Regulatory region variants, deep intronic variants, and large deletion/duplications will not be detected.
+This assay is not designed to detect somatic variants associated with malignancy.
+Test result may be impacted if the patient has had an allogeneic stem cell transplantation.

 |Component Test Code*||Component Chart Name||LOINC|